Finite Automata Encoding Piecewise Polynomials: Preliminaries

-on which it takes only positive values.
+on which $P_{\overline{i},m}^\ell$ takes only positive values.
 Tensor product B--splines from $B^\ell_{d,m}$ are locally linear independent: for every open bounded set $U \subseteq \mathbb{R}^d$ the tensor product B--splines from $B^\ell_{d,m}$ having nonempty intersections of its support with $U$ are linearly independent on $U$.
-For more detailed introduction to tensor product B--splines the reader is referred to \cite{Prautzsch2002}.
+For an introduction to B--splines the reader is referred to \cite{Prautzsch2002}.

 We denote by $\mathcal{C}^\ell_d$ the collection of all closed $d$--dimensional cubes $\prod\limits_{j=1}^d \left[t^\ell_{i_j} , t^\ell_{i_j+1}\right]$.
 Following \cite{MokrisJutler14} we call each of the cubes from $\mathcal{C}^\ell_d$ a cell of the grid $\mathcal{G}^\ell_d$ (or, simply, a cell).
-Let us consider a nested sequence of domains $ \Omega^0 = \mathbb{R}^d \supseteq \Omega^1 \supseteq \dots \supseteq \Omega^{N-1} \supseteq \Omega^N = \varnothing$, where $\Omega^{N-1} \neq \varnothing$.
+Let us consider a nested sequence of domains $\Omega^0 = \mathbb{R}^d \supseteq \Omega^1 \supseteq \dots \supseteq \Omega^{N-1} \supseteq \Omega^N = \emptyset$, where $\Omega^{N-1} \neq \emptyset$.